dotlang/language/backup/EEP.v1.md

 N - Is there an advantage in specifying a method which does not need anything from `this`? or any field from this?

-\* - What can be done at the syntax leve to increase performance? we can make all calls, static? meaning at compile time we know exactly which method should be called. for expose, stress that compiler will add appropriate methods for delegation. another proposal: compiler can handle primitives more efficiently.
+N - What can be done at the syntax leve to increase performance? we can make all calls, static? meaning at compile time we know exactly which method should be called. for expose, stress that compiler will add appropriate methods for delegation. another proposal: compiler can handle primitives more efficiently.

-\* - we can define fields as meta-methods referring to the internal storage of the class.
+N - we can define fields as meta-methods referring to the internal storage of the class.
 `int x; x=1` becomes `this.__internal_storage.setBytes(4, 1);`
 so, there will be no fields for compiler. each class is an internal storage (x bytes of memory) + a set of methods. so read x, will be translated to a function: `__read_field_x` and writing to `__write_field_x`.